-- In every workplace, increasing the frequency of handwashing and surface cleaning. - Businesses and workplaces should make every reasonable effort to enable working from home as a first option.
-Where working from home is not possible, workplaces should make every reasonable effort to comply with the social distancing guidelines set out by the government (keeping people 2m apart wherever possible, or 1m+ with risk mitigation where 2m is not viable). - Where the social distancing guidelines cannot be followed in full, in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between their staff. - Further mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people and workstations from each other (if a designated close contact practitioner is wearing a visor, screens will not provide additional protection between the practitioner and the individual). - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others).
+- In every workplace, increasing the frequency of handwashing and surface cleaning. - Businesses and workplaces should make every reasonable effort to ensure their employees can work safely.
+From 1 August 2020, this may be working from home, or within the workplace if COVID-19 secure guidelines are followed closely.
+When in the workplace, everyone should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m with risk mitigation where 2m is not viable). - Where the social distancing guidelines cannot be followed in full, in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between their staff. - Further mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people and workstations from each other (if a designated close contact practitioner is wearing a visor, screens will not provide additional protection between the practitioner and the individual). - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others).